shreyasminocha/comp517-project/midterm/README.md

 version of the problem as mentioned in the introductory paragraph.

-### Proposed Approach and Evaluation Plan
+### Design (Methods) of the Approach

 Detail the early design of the solution.
-Also describe how you plan to evaluate it.

-### Expected Resources

-What will you need to accomplish your goal?

-### Milestones
+### Evaluation

-Itemize a list of deadlines that allow for incremental role out of the work.
+How do you evaluate your hypothesis?
+What did you do?
+What were the results?

 ## Grading Rubric